South Ribble: History

 The new district was named South Ribble, reflecting the fact that the River Ribble forms its northern boundary.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new South Lancashire unitary authority.

 Governance

 South Ribble Borough Council provides district-level services.
 County-level services are provided by Lancashire County Council.
 Parts of the borough are covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Labour majority control since the 2023 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: